obourgain/elasticsearch-http/README.md

 Serializing the responses using Elasticsearch's binary format may not work because some classes are new implementations of interfaces.

 Histogram aggs may have a different length as the TransportClient does not deduplicate ranges if the same range is asked several times.

+Facets will not be supported as they will be removed in elasticsearch 2.0